snowflakerr/workbench_variants/README.md

 ## High Priority (No real equivalent, hence the urgency)
 - Grindstones
+- Fletching Tables

+## Low Priority (These have good mod equivalents, so I prefer to save these for last)
 - Beehives
 - Chiseled Bookshelves
-- Fletching Tables

-## Low Priority (These have equivalents, so I prefer to save these for last)
 - Armor Stands
 - Barrels
 - Beds